 Research, research, and—you guessed it—more research!

-The current job market is dynamic and specialized job positions are more commonplace.
+The job market is dynamic and specialized job positions are more commonplace.
 Some salaries are inflating with the market, while others are deflating as jobs become obsolete.
 All of this means that researching salaries can be overwhelming.

 Luckily, there are websites that can help you sort through potential earnings.
 Here are a few I recommend: